mainmatter/rust-wasm-image-processing/frontend/book/exercise_1.md

 function located in the [`transform module`](https://docs.rs/photon-rs/latest/photon_rs/transform/index.html) of the [`photon crate`](https://docs.rs/photon-rs/latest/photon_rs/index.html).

 A Crate is a Rust external library.
-They are usually published on [`crates.io`](https://crates.io/) which currently hosts more than 200,000 different crates!
+They are usually published on [`crates.io`](https://crates.io/) - a package registry like npm, PyPI - which currently hosts more than 200,000 different crates!
 The documentation of crates can usually be found on [docs.rs](https://docs.rs/), it's very useful to check the API of a crate you are considering to use in your project.